druglogics/gitsbe/README.md

 ## Run example

-The recommended way to run Gitsbe is to use it’s `Launcher`.
+The recommended way to run Gitsbe is to use its `Launcher`.
 From the root directory of the repo run: (remember to change the `{version}` to the appropriate one, e.g. `1.3.0`):